Building a snapshot retention mechanism for Amazon EBS volumes

 serverless remove --aws-profile AWS_PROFILE

-In snapshot.py file you’ll see a function called “determine_snap_retention” which does nothing more than summing up today’s date with the number of days the newly created snapshot should be kept.
-The result is the date of deletion:
+function sums up today’s date with the number of days a newly created snapshot should be retained.
+The result is the date we are meant to delete the snapshot on:

 def determine_snap_retention(retention_type='monthly',mdays=21, wdays=7):